 Trying to find a good used vehicle?
 Used vehicles can be a great purchase, but you need to know what you are buying.
 Don’t get stuck with a money-pit!
 Know what you are buying before putting your money down.

-For about $100, you can be an educated used-car buyer.
+For about $150 or less, you can be an educated used-car buyer.
 Tell the seller (either private party or dealership) that you would like to have the car inspected, and call our shop for an appointment.
 The information will be very useful in negotiating a fair price, because you will know what repairs and/or maintenance are due soon or now.
 This information will be helpful in budgeting and planning for the future, so you know that you can afford the car you are considering, which includes upcoming repairs and maintenance.

 We also have insight as to whether this might be a reliable car, or one prone to having problems.
 We don’t have a “crystal ball”, but we can give you a head’s up on common problems that we see on various makes and models.